tjipenk/tjipenk.github.io/_posts/2021-08-07-ec2-user-data-secret.markdown

 aws secretsmanager get-secret-value --region us-east-1 --secret-id MySecret --query SecretString --output text | jq -r .mySecretKey
 ```

-Unfortunately there is no easy way to extract value from key/value pairs in pure bash.
-You can always write a script which will achive it, but it is much simpler to use `jq` (source)[https://stedolan.github.io/jq/].
-We use `yum` to update repositores and install `jq`.
-Then `jq` can be used on the seceret to retrieve value from key/value pair by specifying the key.
+Unfortunately, there is no easy way to extract value from key/value pairs in pure bash.
+You can always write a script which will achieve it, but it is much simpler to use [`jq`](https://stedolan.github.io/jq/).
+We use `yum` to update repositories and install `jq`.
+Then `jq` can be used on the secret to retrieve value from key/value pair by specifying the key.

 ![Value of key/value pair](../assets/secret-ec2-user-data/secret_get_3.png)
 <p class="bottom-caption">Value of key/value pair</p>

-**Get value of key/value pair and store it in environemnt variable**
+### Get value of key/value pair and store it in environment variable

 ```
 #!/bin/bash